-Actions to be taken Target completion date or if not known, number of months to complete Cost to complete, if applicable Identify and acquire the target properties Ongoing - Next Property purchases are expected within six months, including the purchase of the Georgia Property.
-The purchase of the Properties are subject to further due diligence.
-Unknown (1) Develop, manage, reposition and enhance Properties Ongoing - the development, improved management and repositioning of Properties typically are to occur over the first 12-24 months of ownership depending on the size, age and other characteristics of the property, including terms leases in place with existing tenants.
+Actions to be taken Target completion date or if not known, number of months to complete Cost to complete, if applicable Identify and acquire the target properties Ongoing - Next Property purchases are expected within twelve months.
+Unknown Develop, manage, reposition and enhance Properties Ongoing - the development, improved management and repositioning of Properties typically are to occur over the first 12-24 months of ownership depending on the size, age and other characteristics of the property, including terms leases in place with existing tenants.
 For Properties currently indirectly owned by the Trust, asset management plans outlining how the Trust intend to develop, improve management and reposition as appropriate are being executed on to enhance investment value.
 Unknown Purchase of debt or preferred equity of income producing Properties Ongoing - through the investment in debt or preferred equity securities which are secured by or invested in income producing Properties, the Trust will earn an income stream while potentially providing access to the purchase of the underlying Property.
 Unknown